 The Nigerian service industries are generally product oriented.
 It develops products or services and expect the customers to buy them with or without full knowledge of such products, e.g. internet banking.
-To achieve customer focus, a firm with a high degree of market orientation cultivates a set of shared values and beliefs about putting the customer first and reaps results in form of a defendable competitive advantage, decreased costs and increased profits (Olayinka, 2008; Desphandé, 1999).
+To achieve customer focus, a firm with a high degree of market orientation cultivates a set of shared values and beliefs about putting the customer first and reaps results in form of a defendable competitive advantage, decreased costs and increased profits (Olayinka, 2008; ??esphandé, 1999).
 Internal marketing strategy begins with market orientation.
 When internal market orientation is not coordinated and improved, it has consequences to overall business strategy, innovation and competitive advantage (Aburime, 2008).

-- 3. External Marketing- External marketing tries to build on mutual satisfaction of long-term relationships and partner relationship management (PRM) such as alliance, merger, collaboration, business partnership etc (Reiner, 2008). - (a) External Marketing also entails financial accountability and social responsibility.
+14 External Marketing-External marketing tries to build

+on mutual satisfaction of long-term relationships and partner relationship management (PRM) such as alliance, merger, collaboration, business partnership etc (Reiner, 2008). (a) External Marketing also entails financial accountability and social responsibility.
 To ensure accountability, an internal Control system has been designed and included in the external marketing strategy to be a means of controlling fraud (Olatunji, 2009).
 To ensure social responsibility, external marketing strategy uses both a non profit, profit or government organizations.

 It has been verified that an effective and efficient internal control system could be the best control measure for preventing and detecting fraud, even in the banking sector.
 The functions of fraud prevention, detection and control are interwoven, and the three can work together to eliminate fraud and fraudulent tendencies.
 An Internal control, the strength of every organization, has become of dominant importance today.
 This is because the control system in any organization is a support for an efficient accounting system.
 Corruption/fraud has also become an unfortunate trend and staple in Nigeria's international reputation.
 Any firm with a weak internal control system is dangerously exposed to fraud (Olatunji, 2009).
 The Research has critically reviewed fraud / corruption syndrome in Nigeria and have suggestions on how to melt them using internal control system.
-The internal control system is essential to the firms due to the fact that the service sector, must address macro economic insecurity, slow growth in real economic activities, corruption and the risk of fraud now prevalent in banks, power, oil and gas and insurance companies etc. When this is achieved core competence lost due to incoherent strategic formulation will be realised and value choice not made will be achieved; uncoordinated offering delivery in the firms will diminish.
+The internal control system is essential to the firms due to the fact that the service sector, must address macro economic insecurity, slow growth in real economic activities, corruption and the risk of fraud now prevalent in banks, power, oil and gas and insurance companies etc. When this is achieved core competence lost due to incoherent 2